-(b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Pond has been created on-line.
-Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Silts Concrete Cobbles Gravel Muck Bedrock Vegetation.
-Type/% cover: Other.
-Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil destruction of terrestrial vegetation the presence of wrack line sediment sorting leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.) Explain: .tify specific pollutants, if known:
+(b) General Tributary Characteristics (check all that apply): Tributary is: Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Characteristics (check all that apply): Image: Check all that apply): Image: Check all that apply (check all that apply): Image: Check all that apply (check Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: .
+Presence of run/riffle/pool complexes.
+Explain: .
+Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: .
+Other information on duration and volume: .
+Surface flow is: Pick List.
+Characteristics: Subsurface flow: Pick List .
+Explain findings: Dye (or other) test performed: .
+Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): the presence of litter and debris clear, natural line impressed on the bank the presence of litter and debris changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting leaf litter disturbed or washed away scour sediment deposition multiple observed or predicted flow events water staining abrupt change in plant community Discontinuous OHWM.
+Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Mean High Water Mark indicated by: oil or scum line along shore objects survey to available datum; fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain:

+Identify specific pollutants, if known: